SuperOfficeDocs/superoffice-docs/user-guide/en/settings/preferences/configure-sharepoint-document-library.md

 When you are finished and have confirmed that you will use SharePoint, the state in Admin changes to Microsoft SharePoint Online.

-It will be possible to change some of the settings in the Wizard later
+It is possible to change some of the settings in the Wizard later

 **Steps:**